WisconsinRobotics/WRoverPlayground/src/topic_training/src/Begin_Here.md

 ``` Python
 rospy.Subscriber('plot', Float64, callback)
 ```
 Initialize the Subscriber.
-State the name of the topic ('plot'), the message type we will be publishing (float, which is actually in the class std_msgs.msg.Float64), and the function that will be called when a message is received (callBack(data)).
+State the name of the topic (`plot`), the message type we will be publishing (float, which is actually in the class std_msgs.msg.Float64), and the function that will be called when a message is received (callBack(data)).

 ``` Python
 pub = rospy.Publisher('chatter', String, queue_size=QUEUE_SIZE)
 ```
 Initialize the Publisher.
-State the name of the topic ('chatter'), the message type we will be publishing (String, which is actually in the class std_msgs.msg.String), and the queue size (1).
+State the name of the topic (`chatter`), the message type we will be publishing (String, which is actually in the class std_msgs.msg.String), and the queue size (1).
 The queue size is the maximum number of messages kept as a buffer before throwing away old ones if we are publishing too quickly.

 The callback function for a Subscriber looks something like this: